timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 The RRDP snapshot and delta files SHOULD remain available for two hours after they have become unreferenced by the latest RRDP notification file.
-Not doing so could lead to files being not found due to race conditions or slow fetching by RPs, and force RPs to fall back to full snapshot or RSYNC fetching.
+Not doing so could lead to files being not found due to race conditions or slow fetching by RPs, and force RPs to fall back to full snapshot or rsync fetching.

 If possible, it is RECOMMENDED that a CDN is used to serve the RRDP content.
 Special care MUST be taken to ensure that the notification file is not cached for longer than 1 minute unless the backend RRDP server is unavailable, in which case it is RECOMMENDED that stale files are served.

-Some CDN services might cache 404 responses for resources not found on the backend server.
-Because of this, publication engines SHOULD use randomised unpredictable paths for snapshot and delta files, to avoid the intermediate CDN caching such 404 responses hampering future updates.
+Some CDN services might cache HTTP 404 responses for resources not found on the backend server.
+Because of this, publication engines SHOULD use randomised unpredictable paths for snapshot and delta files, to avoid the intermediate CDN caching such HTTP 404 responses hampering future updates.
 Alternatively, the publication engine operator can instruct the CDN to purge cached information for the paths on which new files are published.